 However, if alcohol really isn’t part of the equation, but you want to join in with the fun, there has never been a better time to try some of the many non-alcoholic options such as Seedlips or Wild Life Botanicals low-alcohol and Freixenet alcohol-free sparkling wine.

 Healthy festive choices

 If you do decide that you want to focus on your health over the festive period, there are lots of ways to make healthy eating feel festive.
 Consider oily fish instead of turkey or heavier meats.
 Limit the carbs and roasted vegetables, and instead load up on steamed vegetables.

-Above all, always remember that life, and a fertility journey, is all about balance, so try to maintain your healthy habits, but don’t yourself a hard time if you want to enjoy something off the naughty list.
-If you want more advice on fertility diet, read our article here.
+Above all, always remember that life, and a fertility journey is all about balance, so try to maintain your healthy habits, but don’t give yourself a hard time if you want to enjoy something off the naughty list.
+If you want more advice on the fertility diet, read our article here.